Sadská: History

 The first written mention of Sadská is in the foundation document of the Břevnov Monastery from 993.
 A royal castle was built on a hill above the town to protect the country road.
 In 1118–1120, Duke Bořivoj II had built the Church of Saint Apollinaris with a chapter.
 Until the mid-13th century, monarchs used to go to Sadská for entertainment and hunting.
 In 1262, the seat was moved to Poděbrady, only the chapter remained.
 A hundred years later, Charles IV transferred the chapter to New Town of Prague, and the golden times of Sadská came to an end.

 A convent was founded here, but it was burned down during the Hussite Wars.
-A new propsperity began in 1562, when Sadská was promoted to a market town by Ferdinand I. During the 17th century, the castle disappeared as a result of the Thirty Years' War and several large fires.
-In 1784, Sadská was promoted to a town by Joseph II.
+A new propsperity began in 1562, when Sadská was promoted to a market town by Emperor Ferdinand I. During the 17th century, the castle disappeared as a result of the Thirty Years' War and several large fires.
+In 1784, Sadská was promoted to a town by Emperor Joseph II.

 Demographics

 Transport

 The D11 motorway runs south of the town.

+Sadská is located on the short railway line Nymburk–Poříčany.